-Nazarene Bible College follows the federal return of Title IV funds provisions for federal aid recipients.
-Under these provisions, when a recipient of federal Student Financial Aid (SFA) funds withdraws from the college, the college must determine the amount of SFA funds earned as of the student's last date of class attendance.
 If the total amount of funds earned is less than the amount disbursed, funds will be returned to the appropriate SFA programs.
 If the total amount of SFA funds earned is greater than the total amount of funds disbursed, the difference between these amounts may be treated as a post-withdrawal disbursement.

-If a student withdraws from any or all classes in a term, or drops below half-time status, the financial aid and business offices will determine if any refund of tuition is due on the student's account.
+If a student withdraws from any or all classes in a term, or drops below half-time status, the business office will determine, based on refund policies, if any refund of tuition is due on the student's account.
 At that time, it will be determined if any portion of Title IV funds must be returned to the federal aid programs.
 The student is responsible for paying any balance due resulting from the return of funds to the Title IV Federal Aid programs.